fusioncharts/dev_centre_docs/getting-started/django/your-first-chart-using-django.md

 Download the FusionCharts library to get the `django-fusioncharts` wrapper from [here](https://www.fusioncharts.com/download/fusioncharts-suite-xt?framework=django).

 After downloading the fusioncharts components, add `django-fusioncharts` wrapper and Fusioncharts Javascript files in your project as below:

 - Copy the `fusioncharts.py` file from your downloaded FusionCharts Library.
 It is present at - `Integrations > django > fusioncharts-wrapper` .
 Paste it in the fusioncharts app directory.

 - Create a `static` folder inside fusioncharts (app) directory.
-Within the static folder, create another folder with the same name as that of the app (`fusioncharts`) and copy all the Javascript files from the downloaded FusionCharts library (`fusioncharts-suite-xt > js`) in it.
+Within the static folder, create another folder with the same name as that of the app (`fusioncharts`) and copy all the Javascript files from the downloaded FusionCharts library (`fusioncharts-suite-xt > js`) inside `static>fusioncharts` directory.

 - Create a `template` folder inside the fusioncharts (app) directory.